Chapter One 'An Unexpected Party'

 "You have to watch your step going down," Driver, the nice guy, says to the blindfolded guard as they begin their descent into the cavernous basement of this 100-year-old replica of a Venetian Palace.

 Driver, at Randy's left side, and slightly ahead, firmly guides the blindfolded guard down the stairs step-by-step, like he would his own white haired meemaw.

 Randy's thoughts turn to Fortunato, a character in 'The Cask of Amontillado,' by Edgar Allen Poe, who was led to his doom in the palace cellar of the Montresors.

 A work by Mozart, The Requiem in D minor, plays in his head too.
 Not the somber version you might hear on a classical radio station, but a more upbeat brass version, like he had played once in the Texas All-State orchestra back in high school .
 With a Carnevale touch of Venice to it, this version was a perfect soundtrack to The Cask of Amontillado he decided.
-Unlike Fortunato in Poe's story, Randy at least knows the grave danger he is in and grimly appreciative of possessing that knowledge.
+Unlike Fortunato in Poe's story, Randy at least knows the grave danger he is in and is stoically appreciative of possessing that knowledge.
 He is not exactly sure how you prepare for death, but he is trying his utmost.